 - Currently, or will be, doing business as an employer in the United States in at least one other country for the duration of their stay.

-We understand that the many intricacies of immigration law can become overwhelming and confusing.
-Our firm is here to help you sift through the red tape and help you achieve your goals in the easiest and most cost-effective way possible.
+We understand that the laws surrounding visas for potential entrepreneurs and business owners can be complex and confusing.
+Our firm can help you sift through the red tape and help you achieve your goals in the easiest and most cost-effective way possible.

-If you are looking to start a business in the United States but are not sure which visa to pursue, do not hesitate to contact us today through our website or give us a call at (703) 552-5051 to schedule a consultation.
+If you are abroad and looking to start a business in the United States, contact us online or call (703) 552-5051 to schedule a consultation.